Europe’s STOXX 600 closes at record high on global recovery optimism

 Airlines were higher generally although Ryanair was weaker than many of its peers, up 0.4 per cent to €16.95.

-British shares ended higher on Tuesday led by heavyweight commodity-focussed stocks, while prospects of a planned economic reopening from a coronavirus lockdown starting next week helped boost sentiment towards beaten down travel and leisure shares.
+British shares ended higher, led by heavyweight commodity-focussed stocks, while prospects of a planned economic reopening from a coronavirus lockdown starting next week helped boost sentiment towards beaten down travel and leisure shares.

+The blue-chip FTSE 100 index ended up 1.3 per cent at its highest since early January.

 Mining heavyweights Rio Tinto, BHP group and Anglo American jumped nearly 2.5 per cent each, tracking higher metal prices.